 Why is the 964 Turbo 3.6 more expensive than the 3.3?

-Because it’s rarer, more powerful, and the ultimate air-cooled version.
+Because it is rarer, more powerful at 360 PS, and the ultimate single-turbo air-cooled version.

 Was a Tiptronic ever available?

-No, while the Carrera line could be equipped with Tiptronic, every Turbo was manual-only.
+No. While the Carrera line could be equipped with Tiptronic, every 964 Turbo was manual-only.

 How does it compare to its successor?

-The 993 Turbo introduced twin-turbos, AWD, and more comfort, but many enthusiasts prefer the raw edge of the 964.
+The 993 Turbo introduced twin-turbos and all-wheel drive with more comfort, but many enthusiasts prefer the raw edge of the single-turbo 964.

 How many were produced?